Oxuzhan/FastAPI-Application/README.md

 -   [Install](https://www.python.org/downloads/) Python 3.10
 -   [Install](https://www.docker.com/products/docker-desktop/) Docker

-## Step1: Import the datas
+## Part 1: Import the datas
 - Make sure you import all necessary libraries using pip in the terminal
 - Make sure you have enviroment
 - Run datas.ipynb file
 - Take all datas data.json successfully
 - You can check total companies with test.ipynb ( Not necessary )

-## Second Part: API connection with port and clustering
+## Part 2: API connection with port and clustering
 - Make sure make the connections
 ```
 pip install celery